State Agencies | Online Services

 In addition to a traditional regulatory program, regulations are under development to encourage the use of beneficial use byproducts to preserve resources, conserve energy and reduce the need for additional landfills.
 The division also oversees state and local planning for long-term solid waste management.

-The Division of Materials and Waste Management (DMWM) has final files six construction and demolition debris (C&DD) rules.
-These rules will become effective on April 17, 2015.
-Please see the Public Notice and the Effective Rules tab for more information.
+The Division of Materials and Waste Management (DMWM) has final filed the professional engineer rule, Ohio Administrative Code (OAC) 3745-27-99.
+This rule will become effective on May 25, 2015.
+Please see the Public Notice and the Effective Rules tab on this page for more information.

-As citizens of Ohio we all use many different materials in our daily lives.
+As citizens of Ohio, we all use many materials in our daily lives.
 How we handle materials and products when they are no longer useful to us or become a waste depends on what they are made of—especially whether they have toxic or hazardous components—and whether there are economically feasible opportunities for reuse or recycling.
-Ohio EPA staff, citizens, and the regulated community are working together to minimize the amount of waste that needs to be treated, landfilled or incinerated.
+Ohio EPA staff, citizens and the regulated community are working together to minimize the amount of waste that must be treated, deposited in a landfill or incinerated.
 These efforts can reduce disposal costs and make sure valuable, reusable materials don't go to waste.

 To protect public health and the environment by promoting alternative waste materials management options that reduce reliance on landfills and ensuring that waste management facilities are constructed and operated in compliance with applicable laws and regulations and hazardous waste generators are in compliance with applicable laws and regulations.